Frequently Asked Questions

 There are many cases where people can slowly, and only with supervision of their licensed MD’s come off select western prescriptions, replacing them slowly with Tibetan medicine.
 This very much depends on the disorder, the medication, and the willingness of the MD to supervise your care alongside your Tibetan Medicine practitioner.

-The full corporation between allopathic and traditional medicines is to be honored, and not avoided.
+The full cooperation between allopathic and traditional medicines is to be honored, and not avoided.
 It is common that a Tibetan practitioner may ask you to go to your Allopathic MD and have certain tests done to check blood, serum levels, blood sugar, and liver enzymes.
-This means you may need to sign a waver allowing the release of your medical records to your Tibetan Medicine practitioner.
+This means you may need to sign a waiver allowing the release of your medical records to your Tibetan Medicine practitioner.

 Will working with you interfere with other treatments I am undergoing?

 It is best to inform your family practice MD or specialist of the Alternative or Traditional Medicine treatments you are planning to undertake.
-Likewise one should inform the Tibetan Medicine practitioner or practitioner of other therapies what health care systems you are working with.
+Likewise one should inform the Tibetan Medicine practitioner or practitioner of other therapies, what health care systems you are working with.
 In this way all health care providers can understand the full scope of your treatment plan, and work together to achieve your goals.

 As of yet there are no regulations for the practice of Tibetan Medicine in the USA.
 We are legally not able to diagnose, prevent, treat, cure or prescribe for any conditions.
 What we offer is a traditional alternative treatment based on thousands of years study of its effectiveness.
-Because Tibetan Doctors are yet to have a regulatory body of our own to sort out truly trained and those without full credentials and education: the patient must take personal responsibility to be sure of the quality of the practitioner they are working with.
-In addition one must have the understanding this form of healing is taken at your personal choice based on belief of the ancient system of healing and is at own risk; and is NOT a substitute or replacement for treatments under your MD or specialist.
+Because Tibetan Doctors are yet to have a regulatory body of our own to sort out truly trained practitioners and those without full credentials and education: the patient must take personal responsibility to be sure of the quality of the practitioner they are working with.
+In addition one must have the understanding that this form of healing is taken as your personal choice based on belief in the ancient system of healing and is at your own risk; and that it is NOT a substitute or replacement for treatments under your MD or specialist.
 Various states have their own recognition of Acupressure and other therapies.

-Especially in complex cases such as MS, hepatitis, diabetes, cancers etc. it is necessary to respect both Allopathic systems alongside whatever alternative therapy you are pursuing.
+Especially in complex cases such as MS, hepatitis, diabetes, cancers etc., it is necessary to respect both Allopathic systems alongside whatever alternative therapy you are pursuing.
 We feel it is a mistake to discount the advances made in Allopathic Medicine, as they can greatly complement any alternative treatments.
 When all parties work together, understanding what the other is trying to accomplish, you will benefit from the range of experience.

 While very rare, there are traditional formulas which are contraindicated with certain prescription drugs.
 Therefore it is vital your Tibetan physician knows what prescription drugs you are on.

-You MUST disclose if you are pregnant, potentially pregnant, breast feeding or thinking of conceiving soon, as certain formulas are not allowed during this time.
+You MUST disclose if you are pregnant, potentially pregnant, breastfeeding or thinking of conceiving soon, as certain formulas are not allowed during this time.

 How do I learn what foods and lifestyle changes can assist my treatments?

-Every person Menpa Tsundu and Menpa Nashalla consult with benefits from the vast experience of Asian Medicine’s understanding of food as medicine.
+Every person Menpa Tsundu and Menpa Nashalla consult with, benefits from the vast experience of Asian Medicine’s understanding of food as medicine.
 Nashalla also has studied western nutrition, the microbiome and applies that to the principles she learned in Tibetan Medicine.

 Our goal is to help you learn what your natural elemental and humoral balance intrinsically are, what foods relate to the various elements in either helping or harming you.
 When a person is empowered to know themselves and what foods can aggravate or help symptoms, food as medicine becomes a powerful self care tool.
 This puts the patient in charge of their own health and prevention of minor aggravations.